-- Experience in developing projects and programs in cultural resources management; - Experience conducting research on archaeological, osteological, linguistic, and sociocultural data for purposes of assisting public and private sectors in the implementation of environmental protection and historic preservation legislation; - 3.
-Experience with anthropological techniques of field and laboratory analysis, and archival and museum preparation; and - Experience with existing cultural resources management data-keeping facilities.
+- 1. Experience in developing projects and programs in cultural resources management; - 2.
+Experience in conducting analyses of archaeological, osteological, linguistic, and sociocultural data for purposes of assisting public and private sectors in the implementation of environmental protection and historic preservation legislation; - 3.
+Training in the professional traditions of inquiry within anthropology and history to enable the student to assess the research significance of archaeological and ethnohistoric resources: - 4.
+Experience with anthropological techniques of field and laboratory analysis, and archival and museum preparation; and - 5.
+Experience with existing cultural resources management data-keeping facilities.